TITLE 77: PUBLIC HEALTH

 Maladaptive Behavior − impairment in adaptive behavior as determined by a clinical psychologist or by a physician.
 Impaired adaptive behavior may be reflected in delayed maturation, reduced learning ability or inadequate social adjustment.

-Misappropriation of Property − using a resident's cash, clothing, or other possessions without authorization by the resident or the resident's authorized representative; failure to return valuables after a resident's discharge; or failure to refund money after death or discharge when there is an unused balance in the resident's personal account.
+Misappropriation of a Resident's Property − the deliberate misplacement, exploitation, or wrongful temporary or permanent use of a resident's belongings or money without the resident's consent.
+(Section 1-116.5 of the Act) Misappropriation of a resident's property includes failure to return valuables after a resident's discharge; or failure to refund money after death or discharge when there is an unused balance in the resident's personal account.

 Monitor − a qualified person placed in a facility by the Department to observe operations of the facility, assist the facility by advising it on how to comply with the State regulations, and who reports periodically to the Department on the operations of the facility.